Free Boat Rides in NYC from Kayaks to Sailboats and More

 Thursday evenings from June through mid-August and Sunday afternoons from June through mid-September

-The members of this all-volunteer group hold beach cleanups during each of its kayaking in NYC sessions, so in addition to boating, it’s a great way to chip in to help keep the shore clean in Red Hook.
+The members of this all-volunteer group hold beach cleanups during each of its kayaking sessions, so in addition to boating, it’s a great way to chip in to help keep the shore clean in Red Hook.
 Paddlers are welcome to explore the protected cove at their own pace, but rides are limited to 15-20 minutes to give everyone a chance.
 Double kayaks, kid-size paddles, and life jackets make this spot very kid-friendly.
 Still, kids under 14 must ride with a caregiver, and parents must be present to supervise and sign the waiver for all minors.
 Check the calendar for full details and special events.
 Lockers are not available.

-6. Urban Park Rangers – Citywide
+7. Urban Park Rangers – Citywide

-Where to Find Rowboats in New York City
+Where To Find Rowboats in New York City

-7. Rocking the Boat – Hunts Point, the Bronx
+8. Rocking the Boat – Hunts Point, the Bronx

 Hunts Point Riverside Park